TusherSUST/JavaScriptPrac/README.md

 4. loaderFunction contains the main functionality of the program.It executes
    when all the elements of the HTML page is loaded.
-5. createKey takes an integer and an array of integers and creates a unique by concatenating the elements provided.Retruns this string.
+5. createKey takes an integer and an array of integers and creates a unique by concatenating the elements provided.Returns this string.
 6. isValidPosition position takes a current position ( via curX , curY ) and a list of previous positions as an array of integers.It calculates if the current position is valid for placing a queen.All previous positions consists of